TomasJani/PV177-Log-Collection-and-Analysis/README.md

 Detach screen:
 Press "Ctrl-A" and "D" in the attached screen.

+### Indexing Logs
+Create logs directory in your VM:
+* mkdir ~/pv177-log-collection-and-analysis/logs

+Copy logs via SCP (run this command from your computer, not VM, ensure that your instances are started in openstack):
+* `scp -i <your-keypair-private-key.pem> /var/log/*.log  ubuntu@<ip-of-your-instance>:~/pv177-log-collection-and-analysis/logs`

+Add this line to `pv177-log-collection-and-analysis/configs/filebeat.yml` , to paths
+* `/home/ubuntu/pv177-log-collection-and-analysis/logs/*.log`

+* Rerun ELK stack with `make`

 ### Hints

 To check if Elasticsearch is running, run `curl localhost:9200`.